Intermodalics/pickit-docs/docs/robot-integrations/siemens/siemens_pickit_interface.rst

 Pickit to robot data
 ^^^^^^^^^^^^^^^^^^^^

 The *pickit_to_robot_data* structure contains all parameters that make up the receive message of 64 bytes.
 The output structure in the DB is not identical to the actual received message structre.
-Detailed information of the receive message can be found in `the socket communcation article?`.
+Detailed information of the receive message can be found in the :ref:`socket-communication` article.

 .. table:: pickit_to_robot_data